-A specified number of places are available through the denominated entry CAO First Year application system as follows: Economics (20); History (12); Philosophy (5); Psychology (35).
+A specified number of places are available through the denominated entry CAO First Year application system as follows: Economics (20); History (12); Philosophy (8); Psychology (35).
 A number of places in these subjects, as indicated on the following pages, are also available on the results of the First Arts examination for students who have entered through DN012 (omnibus entry).

 (N.B.
-From September 2005, entry to Second Year Mode I Psychology will only be available to students who enter First Arts through the CAO denominated entry DN054).
+For Students entering First Arts from September 2005, progression to Second Year Mode I Psychology will only be available to those who enter through the CAO denominated entry DN054.